akbacak/DMQR/README.md

 Feel free for any question.

-# All details about this repo will be given after our publication accepted.
+# All details about this repo will be given after our publication be published.